quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 excessively.

-To enable a sender to respond to potential network congestion, a sender SHOULD cause a receiver to send an acknowledgement at least once per RTT if there are unacknowledged ack-eliciting packets in flight.
-A sender can accomplish this by sending an IMMEDIATE_ACK frame once per round-trip time (RTT), or it can set the Ack-Eliciting Threshold and Request Max Ack Delay values to be no more than a congestion window and an estimated RTT, respectively.
+To enable a sender to respond to potential network congestion, a sender SHOULD cause a receiver to send an acknowledgement at least once per round-trip time (RTT) if there are unacknowledged ack-eliciting packets in flight.
+A sender can accomplish this by sending an IMMEDIATE_ACK frame once per RTT, or it can set the Ack-Eliciting Threshold and Request Max Ack Delay values to be respectively smaller than a congestion window and no longer than the estimated RTT.

 ## Burst Mitigation